Field theory expansions of string theory amplitudes

+The residues over the poles are written in this particular form such that when expressed in terms of Gegenbauer polynomials in $d$ dimension, the spectrum of exchanges is manifest.
+Positivity of the coefficients of the Gegenbauer polynomials ensures tree-level unitarity of the amplitude \cite{Arkani-Hamed:2022gsa}.
+Only the scalar appears at level-1 and spin-1 appears at level-2.
+A combination of spins appear from level-3.
+Our explicit expression \eqref{op-st} suggests a suitable contact term associated with each level.

-Let us consider an energy scale $\Lambda$, such that $|s_{i}|<\Lambda^2$.
-Although the sum in Eq.\eqref{op-st} contains infinite number of terms, at the energy scale $\Lambda$ it suffices to truncate the sum to number of terms of $\mathcal{O}\left(\Lambda^2\right)$.
-In fig.(\ref{comp1}), we exhibit evidence that the truncated expansion captures all the essential features of the actual amplitude, both in the physical region as well as in the unphysical region.
-The top panel is obtained using \eqref{op-st}, truncated as indicated while the bottom is obtained using \eqref{rrep2}.
+\normalcolor {\bf{ Efficient truncation:}} Let us now demonstrate that there exists an efficient truncation of the series representation.
+We will refer to the truncated sum as $M_{\text{T}}\left(s_{1},s_{2}\right)$ and number of terms in the sum by $N$.
+Let us consider energies such that $|s_{i}|<R$.
+Although the sum in \eqref{op-st} contains infinite number of terms, we need to show that it is possible to truncate the sum to number of terms of $\mathcal{O}\left(R\right)$.
+In fig.(\ref{comp1}), we exhibit evidence that the truncated expansion, for a suitable range of $\lambda$ captures all the essential features of the actual amplitude, both in the physical region as well as in the unphysical region.